hasura/graphql-engine/manual/auth/authentication/index.rst

 enabled you can use them to signup your users. **You can have multiple providers enabled at the same time.**

-You can also **create your own custom provider** (i.e if you have any custom authentication logic) and configure it with Hasura Auth.
+Also, if you have an **existing custom authentication system** you can create a :doc:`custom provider <providers/custom-provider>` and configure it with Hasura Auth.

 The following providers come by default with Hasura Auth: